• Skip to primary navigation

 • Preheat the Blackstone griddle over medium high heat, about 400 degrees Fahrenheit.

-• Place the bacon strips on the hot griddle so they are not touching.
+• Place the bacon strips on the hot griddle with space between them so they do not overlap.

 • Remove the bacon from the griddle to a plate lined with paper towels to soak up excess grease.